 Does a new business or product idea align with your brand’s vision?
 Yes or no?
 If it doesn’t, then discard it immediately and move on – there’s no need to lose time and become bogged down in something that doesn’t fit with your company’s values or “mission”.

 The Apple Mac completely changed our understanding of computers.
 Characterized by their sleek design and usability, and the addition of color and their infamous typeface, Macs quickly showed computers could be used by anyone (not just PhDs at aeronautic engineers).

 It’s possible to create a brand new market

-While his competitors continued to sell standardized computers to a market completely aware (and content) with what they were buying, Jobs decided to forge a brand new sub market and attack a completely new audience.
+While his competitors continued to sell standardized computers to a market completely aware (and content) of what they were buying, Jobs decided to forge a brand new sub-market and attack a completely new audience.